-The configuration file that contains the options used by the Xenos transform to convert AFP and Metacode documents into PDF documents that can be viewed with the Adobe Acrobat plug-in.
-"Configuring the ARSXENOS.INI file" on page 155 provides information about the configuration file that is provided with OnDemand.
+Specifies the configuration file that contains the options used by the Xenos transform to convert AFP and Metacode documents.
+"Configuring the ARSXENOS.INI file" on page 194 provides information about the configuration file that is provided with OnDemand.

 This parameter has a global scope, and you specify it only once in the XENOS section.